yerhu01/linux-device-drivers/README.md

 This module implements a character driver allowing to write data to additional CPU serial ports and to read data from them.

 ## Custom Device Tree
-To let the Linux kernel handle the new device on the **BeagleBone Black**, the description of this device was added into the board device tree which can be found in the corresponding [patch file] (serial/0001-Add-uart-nodes-in-dts.patch).
+To let the Linux kernel handle the new device on the **BeagleBone Black**, the description of this device was added into the board device tree which can be found in the corresponding [patch file](serial/0001-Add-uart-nodes-in-dts.patch).

 A pin muxing section is created with declarations for UART2 and UART4.
 The pin muxing of the SoC was configured for MODE1 for pins B17 and A17 (`SPI0_SCLK` and `SPI0_D0`) of AM335X SoC for UART2 and MODE6 for pins T17 and U17 (`GPMC_WAIT0` and `GPMC_WPN`) of AM335X SoC for UART4 according to the **BeagleBone Black System Reference Manual** and **AM335X Processor Manual**.